gitagogaming/spaceTravel/LEARN.md

 # LEARN.md

-## Space Travel Game Overview
+## Void Horizon Game Overview

 ### Description
-Space Travel is an engaging web-based game where players navigate a spaceship to dodge asteroids and collect points.
-The spaceship can move left or right, and players must avoid asteroids while clicking on green elements to gather points.
-The game tracks progress with two labels: one for the distance traveled and another for the score points collected.
+Void Horizon is an engaging and dynamic web-based game where players navigate a spaceship to dodge asteroids, collect points, and activate powerful abilities.
+Players must maneuver left or right to avoid obstacles, collect green energy nodes for points, and now can grab special **powerups** that grant temporary advantages like shields, speed boosts, and score multipliers.

 ### Technologies Used